Edgar-Donk/frothy-brew/docs/colour_picker/using_tkinter_widgets.rst

         scaling = root.tk.call("tk", "scaling")
         enlargement = int(scaling / BASELINE + 0.5)

-    When running with OS, Idle or Pyscripter this gives an enlargement factor of ``1`` whereas other python IDEs will give a factor of ``2``.
-    Remember to multiply the pixel sizes by the factor.
+    On my UHD monitor running with OS, Idle or Pyscripter this gave an enlargement factor of ``1`` whereas other python IDEs gave a factor of ``2``, multiply the pixel sizes by the factor.

+.. sidebar:: Drawing Rectangles in Canvas

+    We need to supply both the fill and the empty outline, in PIL we only needed to define fill.

 We can then include these as follows:-